Commas between Compound Predicates

 Commas and Periods with Quotation Marks

-According to The Chicago Manual of Style, commas and periods are almost always placed before a closing quotation mark, “like this,” rather than after, “like this”.
-This traditional style has persisted even though it’s no longer universally followed outside of the United States and isn’t entirely logical.
+In publications that follow Chicago style, commas and periods are placed before a closing quotation mark, “like this,” rather than after, “like this”.
+This convention has persisted even though it’s no longer universally followed outside the United States and isn’t entirely logical.

 Style and Grammar in Promotional Copy